Vyral/mark-adams/_posts/2022-03-07-inspect-your-fire-extinguishers.md

 {% include excerpt.html %}

 Today I'll talk about fire extinguisher safety and inspections.
 When I was doing my research on this topic, the first thing I did was look at my fire extinguishers to see if they were safe, full, and able to be used correctly.
-I discovered that mine isn't.
+I discovered that mine weren't.

 I learned that when you store your fire extinguisher, the information needs to face the outside so the user can see it when they're grabbing the canister.
 The little safety pin keeps from you accidentally depressing the fire extinguisher.
 There's also a gauge that shows how full your extinguisher is.